-When flying in First you get access to the British Airways iconic Concorde Room.
-You can only access the Concorde Room if you are travelling in First.
-You can alternatively get access to the British Airways First Class Galleries Lounge at Gatwick or the Galleries First At Heathrow if you are travelling out of London.
+When flying in First, you get access to the British Airways iconic Concorde Room.
+You can only access the Concorde Room if you are traveling in First.
+You can alternatively get access to the British Airways First Class Galleries Lounge at Gatwick or the Galleries First At Heathrow if you are traveling out of London.
 Business Class get access to the standard Galleries Lounges.

 Flying BA in First offers seats you can truly sleep on.
-As I outlined above, I find the current BA Business Class seats to narrow and uncomfortable to sleep on for long.
-This will change once you can book into the NEW Business Class, but these won’t be on the A380 for a while.
+As outlined above, I find the current BA Business Class seats too narrow and uncomfortable to sleep on for long.
+This will change once you can book into the new Business Class, but these won’t be on the A380 for a while.

-In this trip report I review my flight on British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.
+In this trip report, we review British Airways A380 in First Class from Johannesburg to London Heathrow (LHR) in England.
 Read More.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.